- a new project together with the Oper Leipzig and the Icelandic Opera

 As a result of this collaboration, I launched the Circular Costume Design project in 2020.
 This project involves material scientists, costume researchers and practitioners committed to developing circular costume design models.

-The long-term aim of the Circular Costume Design project is to empower costume departments to work sustainably within the system of film studios, film productions and their supporting supply c.
+The long-term aim of the Circular Costume Design project is to empower costume departments to work sustainably within the system of film studios, film productions and their supporting supply chains.